-Similarly, Dezeen reports that “micro-homes and accessory dwelling units (ADUs) are redefining what affordable and sustainable living can look like in dense cities.”
+For example, according to Dezeen, “micro-homes and accessory dwelling units (ADUs) are redefining what affordable and sustainable living looks like in dense cities.”

 1) Spatial Flexibility